zhangxz18/uccl/doc/dev_rdma.md

 ## Configuration
 ### Env Vars
-UCCL requires only two parameters that must be specified:
+By default, UCCL auto-detects all necessary parameters, similar to NCCL/RCCL.
+But you can overwrite these parameters, eg:
 ```
 UCCL_IB_HCA:          The names of IB devices you want to use.
 UCCL_SOCKET_IFNAME:   The control NIC name you want to use for bootstrapping.
 ```

-For convenience, the NCCL versions, NCCL_IB_HCA and NCCL_SOCKET_IFNAME, are also available.
+For convenience, the NCCL versions, i.e., NCCL_IB_HCA and NCCL_SOCKET_IFNAME, are also available.

 ### run_nccl_test.sh:
 ```